secretstartups/handbook/business-technology/data-team/platform/infrastructure/index.html.md

 #### Instance Service Ping: Version App - Manual Service Ping

-1. **Is there backdated data:** Yes, the Product Intelligence team checks for service ping payloads from customers on a rolling 10 week basis.
+1. **Is there backdated data:** Yes, the Analytics Instrumentation team checks for service ping payloads from customers on a rolling 10 week basis.
 Therefore, it is possible to receive backdated service ping data.
 1. **How far back can data be backdated:** 10 weeks
 1. **Are live models eligible for incremental configuration:** Yes, the live models can be set to incremental; however, must be careful with derived models that join in a time_frame or xMAU metric mapping for example which can update for metrics.
 1. **Are snapshot models eligible for incremental configuration:** Yes, the snapshot service ping models take a snapshot of the final xMAU report models and there is no backdated data or need to full refresh.